Sterilization is a process of destruction of all forms of living microorganisms from a substance.

 Flaming

-As the name indicates, here the metallic objects to be sterilized are exposed to direct flame.
-The metallic devices like the needle, scalpels, scissors are kept into the flame for a few minutes.
-The fire burns the microbes and other dust on the instrument directly.
+As the name indicates, the metallic objects to be sterilized are exposed to direct flame.
+The metallic devices like the needles, scalpels, and scissors are kept in the flame for a few minutes.
+The fire directly burns the microbes and other dust on the instrument.

 Incineration

-It is done especially for inoculating loops used in microbe cultures.
+It is done primarily for inoculating loops used in microbe cultures.
 The metallic end of the loop is heated to red hot on the flame.
 This exposure kills all the germs.

 Hot air oven

-This is suitable for dry material like powders, metal devices, glassware, etc.
+This is suitable for dry materials like powders, metal devices, glassware, etc.

-Here thermostable materials on the racks inside the hot air oven.
+Here, thermostable materials are on the racks inside the hot air oven.

 Then in the closed oven, hot air is circulated at a particular temperature and time.